rafael-g-depaulo/obsidian-vault/RPG/R20/Compiled/R20 - rulebook.md

 - **Duração:** concentração.
 ___

 You create a ghostly, skeletal hand in the space of a creature within range.

-- **cost:** description.
+Make a ranged spell attack against the creature to assail it with the chill of the grave.
+On a hit, the target takes 1d6 necrotic damage, and it can’t regain hit points until the start of your next turn.
+Until then, the hand clings to the target.
+If you hit an undead target, it also has disadvantage on attack rolls against you until the end of your next turn..

+- **+2 PM:** Increase the damage by 1d6..

 ### Command
 <div class="spell-tags">enchantment speech trickery curse occult</div>